Incoming Democratic lawmaker to be sworn in on first-edition ‘Superman’ No. 1 comic

 The swearing-in of new members for the 118th Congress was delayed on Tuesday after no candidate for House Speaker earned a majority of votes.

-Democrat Rep. Hakeem Jeffries (N.Y.) bested Republican Rep. Kevin McCarthy (Calif.) in three consecutive votes, though neither met the 218-vote mark and the House adjourned without a Speaker.
+Democrat Rep. Hakeem Jeffries (N.Y.) bested Republican Rep. Kevin McCarthy (Calif.) in three consecutive votes, though neither met the 218-vote mark and the House a01djourned without a Speaker.

-Lawmakers are set to reconvene for another Speaker vote on Wednesday at noon.
+Lawmakers reconvened for another Speaker vote on Wednesday at noon.
 The process will continue to go through rounds of ballot-casting until a victor emerges with a majority — after which point the incoming lawmakers can be sworn in.